 Surgery and procedures used to treat fibroids include:

-National Uterine Fibroid Foundation - www.nuff.org
+The National Uterine Fibroid Foundation offers an online support group -- www.nuff.org

 Complications of fibroids include: